JanSeliv/Bomber/README.md

 ## 📅 Changelog
 ####
+- Updated to **Unreal Engine 5.4**.
+- Converted the Maya level to the **World Partition** to benefit from automatic streaming and External Data Layers.
 - Added cinematic for Roger character on the Maya level.
 #### `13.01.2024`
 - Updated to **Unreal Engine 5.3**.